AliceFrezza01/InfSecProject/README.md

     ```

 ## Chat Page
-Found vulnerabilities due to input fields in the Review:
+Found vulnerabilities due to input fields:
 - SQL Injections in the chatmessage input field
 - XSS stored
   For example add a script into the chat field, so if the person who the chatmessage was sendet opens the chat, this script will be executed